 Biosurveillance is the process of systematically gathering, integrating, analyzing and disseminating information related to human, animal, or plant health.12,13 This definition includes both systems that continuously collect health data, and systems that were established for use in outbreaks but remain dormant until activated.

-Traditional Surveillance
+Laboratory Based Surveillance

-Traditional surveillance systems are biosurveillance systems that rely on laboratory confirmation of disease presence.
+Laboratory based surveillance systems are biosurveillance systems that rely on laboratory confirmation of disease presence.
 Examples of traditional surveillance include confirmed case-counts from hospitals, clinics, and laboratory testing reports.

 Syndromic Surveillance